Realiserad/adcs-deployment/README.md

 1. Adjust ``group_vars/all.yml`` according to the customer's needs.

-2. Replace the customer specific files in ``files/customer``.

-3. Build and run the container.
+2. Build and run the container.
 The configuration file ``all.yml`` must be provided on a volume mapped to ``/build`` on the container.
 The output files are written to the ``release`` folder on this volume before the container stops.
     ```
     docker build -t realiserad/adcs-deployment .
     docker run -v (pwd)/group_vars/all.yml:/build/all.yml -v (pwd)/release:/build/release realiserad/adcs-deployment